Overview More Details

 - training for library staff on the above—i.e. you & your library’s staff stay current and competent on the services you provide to your patrons.

 The revenue for these services come primarily from member libraries.
 Winnefox also contributes a significant portion.
-During the years around the 2008 recession, Winnefox increased its contribution to about 20% Historically, and ideally, Winnefox should be contributing 10% or less to the WALS budget, so that member libraries are less dependent on State aid for a mission-critical service.
-We have been gradually working our way closer to that 10% mark, based on the recommendation of our member libraries.
-This year, because there were some reductions in costs, we were able to get much closer to that goal.
-The decreased Winnefox contribution to WALS means that Winnefox will have more revenue in its budget to improve other services to your library which aren’t covered by WALS fees—such as delivery.
+During the years around the 2008 recession, Winnefox increased its contribution to about 20% Historically, and ideally, Winnefox tries to hold itself to about a 10% contribution to the WALS budget, so that member libraries can remain independent from State aid for a mission-critical service.
+The percentage Winnefox contributes varies based on our expenses, amount of state aid, and the state of local economies.
+Keeping Winnefox contributions to WALS minimal, means that Winnefox will have more revenue in its budget to improve other services to your library which aren’t covered by WALS fees—such as delivery.

 - What do libraries get for their WALS fees?